pisv/gethandly.wiki-playground/Step-Four.md

 of the source file's editor.
 To enable this, the editor needs to be integrated with Handly.

-Fortunately, our Foo language is Xtext-based, and Handly provides out-of-the-box integration of the working copy facility with the Xtext editor.
+Fortunately, our Foo language is Xtext-based, and Handly provides an out-of-the-box integration of the working copy facility with the Xtext editor.
 To make use of it, we need to introduce a few bindings in the Xtext UI module for the language: